Our Photography: Gear, Processes, and Tips

 The most common question we receive is about which camera we use.
 Personally I believe that a fantastic image can be made from any camera.
 The photographer creates the image, not the camera.
 Certainly some cameras have superiority and capabilities over others, but there are professional photographers and videographers that solely use iPhones for their work and are very successful.

 When selecting a camera my personal opinion is to learn first, upgrade later.
 Don’t rush out and buy the most expensive or even a full-frame camera until you learn the fundamentals via a smaller purchase.
 For a budding photographer just starting out in the DSLR world, I recommend picking up an entry level camera body (you can find great deals even for second hand) and start learning to shoot in manual modes.
+For travelers, I recommend a mirrorless camera as they will drastically reduce the amount of weight than carrying a full frame DSLR.

 For me, I’ve always shot Canon.
 Currently I shoot with a Canon 6D (the new Canon 6D MII is rumoured to be released July 2017) and prior to that I shot with a Canon 600D (T3i) for nearly 3 years.
 That entry level Canon followed us for countless kilometers around the globe and took over 50,000 photos.
 I learned everything with it and I’m surprised that it lasted as long as it did.
 I upgraded to a full frame body in 2014 when I knew that my photography was being held back by my equipment.
 (For tips on how to choose and buy a DSLR, go here.)